ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

 We use the pet detection as the example.
 The detailed info can be found in https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md

 ### Preparing the Data
+Please follow:
-Please follow the research/object\_detection/g3doc/running\_pets.md to download the training data and the pretrained model.
+https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md to download the training data and the pre-trained model: faster_rcnn_resnet101.
 The example use the resnet101 model and the Oxford-IIIT Pets Dataset: http://www.robots.ox.ac.uk/%7Evgg/data/pets/
 Acquire a copy of category dictionary from: